 Nobody spoke while he collected himself.

 ‘I knew they would be coming for me as soon as they realised the papers were missing.
-We left town that night itself, coming to this one.
+We left town that night itself, moved in here.
 We’ve been wary of the Company ever since, following their moves without getting too close.
 Just enough to know if we’re safe; whether they’re on to us.’

-‘At least,’ Madhu spoke for the first time since they’d sat down, ‘Until out of nowhere, I came across you guys.
+‘At least,’ Madhu said, speaking for the first time since they’d sat down, ‘until out of nowhere, I came across you guys.
 Employees of the company, heading suspiciously out of the building.’

-She managed a smile, then went on, ‘Your “ice-cream cart” plan may have fooled others, but I knew what you were up to from the very first day.
+She managed a smile, then went on, ‘Your ice-cream cart plan may have fooled others, but I knew what you were up to from the very first day.
 I decided to kept an eye out, waiting till the time was right to approach you.
 Couldn’t draw too much attention to myself, you see.
 Finally, we settled upon a plan.
-More or less what you saw today.’
+More or less what you witnessed today.’

 ‘So, the Captura is safe?’
 Ravi asked.

-‘Definitely,’ Uncle Silver said, confident.
+‘Definitely,’ Uncle Silver assured.
 ‘My son should be here any moment.’

 When he checked the clock again, though, he looked a tad bit worried.
 It was about eleven now.

 ‘Okay,’ said Ravi, ‘I get your side of the story.
 But what does this Company want with the Captura?’

 ‘Ah, hmm,’ Uncle Silver mumbled, thinking for a few seconds.
 ‘Well, for starters, they don’t have as much interest in the science of it, nor in the artistic side of things, either.
 No, what they want—’